63rd Kurentovanje (2023): Prince of the carnival

 Knight Hinko Sodinski, noble Gall, will take over the keys of the city hall from the mayor at the carnival opening (11.2.) to "rule" the town for 11 days.

-Newǃ Kurent's House
+New!
+Kurent's House

-On 3 February 2023, Kurent's House was opened by "Association of Kurent clubs" at Murko Street in the old town center, right across the prominent Ptuj Town Theater.
-This house represent the importance of Kurent (Korant) at his well deserved and recognized spot in the history.
-It is the result of the efforts of 25 different Kurent associations (with total 1,100 members) to keep the tradition and cermenonies of Kurent (Korant) to live on.
+The "Association of Kurent Clubs" opened Kurent's House on February 3, 2023.
+It is located on Murko Street in the old town center, right across from the famous Ptuj Town Theater.
+This house shows how important Kurent (Korant) is in history and how well-deserved his place is there.
+It is the result of the work of 25 different Kurent groups (with a total of 1,100 members) to keep the Kurent (Korant) traditions and ceremonies alive.